 Prepared Horseradish 3 ways

 So there you have it.
-Prepared horseradish 3 ways, hot and spicy for the Passover Seder (this recipe), a little more mild but still suitable for the Passover table in the Spring Issue of the Biblical Herbal Magazine, and Chrain, my mild beet and horseradish sauce that is delicious with Gefilte Fish, salmon, lamb, and roast beef.
+Prepared horseradish 3 ways, hot and spicy for the Passover Seder (this recipe), a little more mild but still suitable for the Passover table.
+My mild beet and horseradish sauce is delicious with Gefilte Fish, salmon, lamb, and roast beef.
+It won’t have eyes watering that severely if included in the Passover Seder, either.
 Serve it as a side to fatty foods.
 Not only does it taste good, it’s a helpful digestive, too.

 Oh, and it’s even delicious stirred into lamb stew, chili, or even butter chicken just before serving.
 It’s that secret ingredient that makes a weekday meal just a little extra special.